 Anyway back to our little trip to Bali – we deliberately decided to make our first trip after we both retired just a quick trip to somewhere close.
 Airfares are easy – check.
 Where to stay – we looked online; as you do, and then we realised we had a ‘life-line’ so we decided to ‘phone a friend.’
 JB had been a friend for over 30 years, and nowadays he lives most of the time over in Bali.
 It turned out JB had just finished renovating his guest house, and it was going to be empty when we were planning on going to Bali.
 We quickly made plans and flew over to Bali for what was going to be the first of many holidays in this lovely guest house.

-This holiday was different from any that had come before, let’s remember, going on holidays usually involves planning a holiday as a rest from normal life, fitting in as much as possible into the merger time allowed.
+This holiday was different from any that had come before, let’s remember, going on holidays usually involves planning a holiday as a rest from normal life, fitting in as much as possible into the meagre time allowed.
 For the first time, we realised how much our lives had changed – holidays could be as often and as long as our finances would allow, yay!